theEricPeters/pitcher/abstract.md

 - emulate tiktok in content flow

-- Entrepeneurs will create pitches for their company
+- Entrepreneurs will create pitches for their company

 ---